-Delivered in schools by Dorset Mind, Big Umbrella is an evidence-based mental health and wellbeing service for years 5+.
+Delivered in schools by Dorset Mind, Active Monitoring (formerly known as Big Umbrella) is an evidence-based mental health and wellbeing service for years 5+.

 Dorset Mind is currently delivering this service to primary, junior, and middle schools across Dorset.

-Through assemblies, workshops and one-to-ones, Big Umbrella gives pupils the skills to understand, protect and improve their mental health.
-You can use Big Umbrella as part of your whole school approach to mental health and wellbeing.
+Through assemblies, workshops and one-to-ones, Active Monitoring gives pupils the skills to understand, protect and improve their mental health.
+You can use Active Monitoring as a part of your whole school approach to mental health and wellbeing.

-Beginning life as a Department for Education funded programme, Big Umbrella was designed by Mind, young people aged between 10 and 18, educators and mental health professionals.
+Beginning life as a Department for Education funded programme, Active Monitoring was designed by Mind, young people aged between 10 and 18, educators and mental health professionals.
 It’s been tested

 by over 15,000 primary and secondary school pupils.